devonfw-tutorials/katacoda-scenarios-dev/74_Cobigen-setup_cobigen-setup/intro.md

+CobiGen is a generic incremental code generator.
+It allows you to generate application code based on the devonfw architecture including all software layers.
+There is also a CobiGen Command Line Interface(CLI) where we can start the setup following the generation of code.

 This tutorial mainly focuses on the setup of CobiGen along with various commands to execute the generations.
 ## Prerequisites
 * devonfw IDE

-CobiGen is a generic incremental code generator.
-It allows you to build Java CRUD application based on the devonfw architecture including all software layers.
-You can generate all necessary classes and services (DAOs, Transfer Objects, simple CRUD use cases with REST services) of the application from one single entity class.

-There is CobiGen Command Line Interface( CobiGen CLI) where we can start the setup following the generation of code.
-There are various commands provided using which we can proceed with code generation.
+* User should have development experience of any language.

 ## Learning goals.
-Here in this tutorial we will learn the following:
+Here in this tutorial you will learn
-* CobiGen setup
+* To setup CobiGen
-* CLI Commands
+* To use commands on CobiGen CLI
-* CobiGen with Eclipse integration
+* To integrate Eclipse with CobiGen